Healthdirect Free Australian health advice you can count on.

 Is the morning after pill safe?

-Taking a morning after pill might mess up the timing of your periods, but it is unpredictable.
-Your next period might be early, on time or late.
+Taking a morning after pill may mess up the timing of your periods.
+Your next period might be early, on time or slightly late.

-Do I need follow-up after taking the morning after pill?
+Do I need to follow-up after taking the morning after pill?

-Yes.
-If you have taken the morning after pill, it's a good idea to make an appointment to talk to your doctor, or to go to a sexual health or family planning clinic.
+If you have taken the morning after pill, it's a good idea to follow up with a health professional.
+You can make an appointment with your doctor, or at a sexual health or family planning clinic.

-• a pregnancy test to check that the morning after pill was effective
+• test for pregnancy to check that the morning after pill was effective

 Learn more here about the development and quality assurance of healthdirect content.